To see the full project, go to:

 Artists reflect on dance film Armazoen they have seen just now.

 Zulile Blinker is leading a workshop for spoken word artists.
-They are working on a performance based on the story of dance film Armazoen.
+They are working on a performance “We the People” based on the story of dance film Armazoen.

 Monique Duurvoort is leading a dance workshop for dancers on the specific movements of the main character in the dance film Armazoen.